|My Favourite Planet > English > Middle East > Turkey > Selçuk > |

 Archaeologists have dated the oldest known Artemis sanctuary (Greek, Ἀρτεμίσιον, Artemision) on this site to the 8th century BC.
 This seems to have been destroyed during Cimmerian invasions in the 7th century BC.

-This "old" or "archaic" temple was destroyed by a fire in 356 BC (on the night of Alexander the Great's birth), allegedly started by Herostratus, who is said to have claimed to have done the deed in order to achieve eternal fame.
+This "old" or "archaic" temple was destroyed by a fire in 356 BC, said to have been on the same night as Alexander the Great's birth .
+The fire was allegedly started by Herostratus (Ἡρόστρατός) in order to achieve eternal fame.
 He seems to have been successful so far.

 Continued on the next page >